Trace Features

 - input: the segment to be deleted.

-feature it’s not a trace feature because it must persist forever once attached to a node: once a node is deleted, it will never come back in a sequence.
-In fact, together withopid
+delfeature, whose value is equal to that of the trace features for segments.
+Thedelfeature is not a trace feature because it must persist forever once attached to a node: once a node is deleted, it will never come back in a sequence.
+In fact, together withopid, these feature mark the entrance and exit of a node, as versions define new sequences.

 - input: the anchor node gets an anchor feature.